phalcon/documentation/docs/assets.md

 Every time the application requests assets such as `/assets/js/global.js` the application will check whether the asset exists.
 If yes, it will be handled by the web server.
 Alternatively it will be redirected to the `AssetsController` for handling from the application.

-We do not recommend to use the above example in production environments and for high load applications.
+This method is not recommended for production environments and high-load applications.
 However, the example does show what is possible using this component.
 The implementation you choose depends on the needs of your application.

 In most cases, your web server, [CDN][cdn] or services such as [Varnish HTTP Cache][varnish] would be more preferable.